LIR Palm Desert

 Style:

-This introductory course will explore the great richness of Arts and Architecture in the Islamic World.
+FIRST 2 WEEKS ONLY (February 24 and March 3): This continuation of the introductory course will explore the great richness of Arts and Architecture in the Islamic World.
 We will peer into the diverse palaces and mosques, exquisite gardens, the arts of books and writings, textiles, etc. We will journey through some of the major monuments in the Middle East, West Africa, Spain, India and South-East Asia.

 Instructor: